bazeltools/bazelfe/README.md

 ## Requirements

-- Ability to run/provide a CI job or some means to run the index building code (Indexer itself in this repo isn't quite complete yet, eta ~10/15).
+- Ability to run/provide a CI job or some means to run the index building cod.
 - Not be consuming the BEP from bazel directly.
 The tool hooks in and tells bazel to send the BEP out to it to sniff on the results.

 ## Using it